|

 aliases hidden anywhere else in the email.

-You should set your Exchange primary email address as the one
+You should choose your Exchange primary email address as the one

 you will send from the most or the one that will cause least